• Home

 • Yogurt: Greek yogurt helps keep the muffins ultra-moist, soft and tender.
 You can substitute full fat sour cream if you prefer.

 • Chocolate: I really love using a bar of chocolate and roughly chopping it to create generous chunks; however, you can use chocolate chips if you would like!
-Both semi-sweet and dark chocolate work great in these muffins!
+Both semi-sweet and dark chocolate work great in these homemade muffins!

 • Gluten-free: You can substitute gluten-free flour if you would like, just make sure you look for brands that can be substituted in a 1:1 ratio for regular flour.